 Spectrasonics Keyscape is an incredible virtual keyboard instrument plug-in that comes with over 500 keyboard sounds.
 If you were familiar with Trilian and Omnisphere, or any of their previous incarnations (Trilogy and Atmosphere), knowing that Spectrasonics came out with the keyboard instrument sound module software would make you, as it had many other producers, super excited and itching to purchase an authentic copy.
 Because from Keyscape you'd be getting a total of 36 premium recorded instruments, sampled with an incredible level of detail on par with Spectrasonics' other plugins.

 There are no organs or analog synths in Keyscape, though.
 And unlike Omnisphere, there aren't any riffs, licks, or performance phrases to choose from.
 But I still insist on this being one of the best professional VST plugins you can buy.
 Let's take a look why.

 For one, the Fender Rhodes sound is perhaps the best you can get from any software plugin.
 Anyone who's played the real thing will know that the original Rhodes, with all its mechanical parts, provide a wide dynamic and sonic range that samplers tend to miss.
 You begin to sense the limitation of a software that tries to emulate an instrument when you begin to use them in your productions.
-Keyscape however offers, in my opinion, the best sampled reproduction of the Fender Rhodes Suitcase.
-The sound was so realistic you could actually hear the action and voicing in all its meaty juiciness satisfying your ears.
+Keyscape however offers, as many would suggest, the best sampled reproduction of the Fender Rhodes Suitcase.
+The sound is so realistic you could actually hear the action and voicing in all its meaty juiciness satisfying your ears.